Our seminars and customized trainings are now available in a live interactive online format.

 - Fact sheets, reference guides and strategy protocols for trauma and resilience—all ready to copy and share

-This seminar provides a wonderful opportunity for participants to meet and share ideas with other educators interested in supporting students affected by trauma.
+This seminar provides a wonderful opportunity for participants to share ideas with other educators interested in supporting students affected by trauma.

-Connie Hébert will be available at the seminar for consultation regarding your questions and the unique needs of your own program.
+Connie Hébert will be available to answer your specific questions and the unique needs of your own program.

 On-Site Training Guarantee

 BER is not a booking agency that just finds a presenter who presents on the topic you requested.
 Rather, we only recommend highly experienced BER presenters who have consistently received outstanding evaluations from educators attending their trainings.